raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/Databases.md

 #### Types of NoSQL Databases

 ##### Document-oriented Databases
 Store data in flexible, JSON-like documents, allowing for nested structures and dynamic schemas.
+Nested documents allow for embedded schemas for data locality, and is denormalized.

 Examples include MongoDB, Couchbase, and Google Firestore.